 Tips for Saving on Homeowner's Insurance

-Homeowner's insurance is designed to protect your property in the event of losses to your house and belongings.
+Homeowner's insurance is designed to protect your home and personal property in the event of unexpected losses.
 It also offers protection if someone is injured on your property.
 Here are some tips to remember when trying to find savings on homeowner's insurance:

-Shop around—Compare prices and policies from several insurance companies.
-The premiums charged for homeowner's insurance vary widely from company to company, so it pays to take the time and effort to shop around to get the best value for your insurance dollar.
+Shop Around—Compare prices and policies from several insurance companies.
+The premiums charged for homeowner’s insurance vary widely from company to company.
+It pays to take the time to shop around for the best possible value.

-Combine auto insurance with property insurance—Many insurance companies provide a discount for carrying two or more policies with them.
-Consider combining your homeowner's policy and your auto insurance with the same company.
+Combine Auto with Property Insurance—Many insurance companies provide a discount for carrying two or more policies with them.
+Consider combining your home and auto insurance with the same company.

-Raise your deductible—The deductible is the amount you must pay out-of-pocket before the insurance policy kicks in on a claim.
-Raising your deductible from $250 to $500 will likely lower your premium.
+Increase Your Deductible—The deductible is the amount you must pay out-of-pocket before the insurance policy pays on a claim.
+Increasing your deductible will likely lower your premium.

-Maintain a good credit history—Some insurance companies are increasing the use of credit information to price homeowner's insurance policies.
+Maintain Good Credit—Most insurance companies use some credit information to price homeowner’s insurance policies.
 Protect your credit standing by paying bills on time and keeping your credit balances low.
 Check your credit report on a regular basis and promptly correct any errors.

-Install safety/security devices—Smoke detectors, burglar alarms and deadbolt locks can prevent or minimize damage or loss.
-More sophisticated alarm systems will also help.
+Install Safety/Security Devices—Smoke detectors, alarm systems, fire extinguishers, and deadbolt locks may help prevent or minimize property damage or loss.
 Many companies provide discounts for these security measures.
-Always report home security improvements to your insurance agent and ask about possible discounts.
+Always report home security improvements to your insurance agent or insurance company and ask about possible discounts.

 To file a complaint online or to print a complaint form:

 (608) 266-0103 (In Madison) or 1-800-236-8517 (Statewide)